Tofu-Xx/mini-vue/LearnMore.md

 so I set a goal of keeping it under 50 lines.
 But I realized...

 can replace all 'if-else' statements with ternary operators,
 all `for` loops with `forEach` functions,
 and storing all variable declarations as properties of a top-level object...

 Would make things boring,
 and the code harder to read and maintain.
 Performance might also be affected.

-However, I have also kept a version that is simply for fewer lines of code: [vue.shit.js](./vue.shit.js)
-**Rules of the game:**
-- `{` and `;` must be wrapped after
-- `}` must be wrapped before
-- unless they are in a regular expression.
-*<small>For appreciation only, it won't be published on npm.</small>*

 For now, the goal is to keep the bundled code size within 1024 bytes.